Skip to main content

 24. My business changed its structural type between the Pre-COVID period and application period.
 Am I eligible for a grant?

-25. Can I use my Streamlined Sales Tax Identification Number (SST ID) instead of the NC Sales and Use Tax Account ID?
+25. Could I have used my Streamlined Sales Tax Identification Number (SST ID) instead of the NC Sales and Use Tax Account ID?

-Yes, the SST ID can be substituted for the sales and use tax account ID on your application.
+Yes, the SST ID could have been substituted for the sales and use tax account ID on your application.

-26. If I am a wholesale business and do not have taxable sales, can I still apply for the grant?
+26. If I am a wholesale business and do not have taxable sales, could I have applied for the grant?

-If you meet all eligibility requirements, you may apply for a grant.
+If you meet all eligibility requirements, you could have applied for a grant.

 Section II: Completing the Application for the Business Recovery Grant Program